One of the many questions you should ask yourself when putting on a show is “Do I have the right?”

-If you are trying to produce a script that hasn’t been produced yet, or hasn’t even been written, definitely reach out to the agent or the playwright.
+If you are trying to produce a script that hasn’t been produced yet, or hasn’t even been written, you will need to negotiate directly with the playwrights (or their agents) to discuss the terms of writing the piece (e.g. what the timeline is for writing the drafts, any terms around workshopping in advance of production, etc), alongside a licensing agreement for public presentation .
 In many cases they will already have a template of an agreement that they can send you.
 If they don’t, PGC has good template agreements that they have created for their members.

 Situation where the script has been developed by a group of artists – including but not limited to; the cast, the director, the designers, the choreographer, and others – is called a Collective Creation.
 Collective Creation was extremely popular in Canada in the 60s and 70s.
 In a Collective Creation, all participants generally split the revenue equally.
 As with everything, there are variations to this, but in general everyone shares everything equally, including decision making about future productions.
 This is because everyone in the collective is considered an equal business and legal partner.
 This can get complicated – in instances where there is disagreement about how to move forward, productions can stall.
 As a result, it is incredibly important that everyone in the collective agree on methods of conflict resolution.
 While everyone may be the best of friends, those friendships can be sorely tested if a clear path towards conflict resolution is not discussed right at the very beginning.
 Canadian Actors’ Equity Association has a contract called the Artists’ Collective Policy which governs Collective Creations for Equity members.

 Trying to secure the rights to music can be quite tricky because there are multiple layers that factor into the deal, including:

 - What kind of rights are you asking for?

 - Are you using a recording or performing it live?

 - Is it being used in marketing?